RChandler234/GithubScraper/client/README.md

 Run `npm run dev` to run the project in development mode

+Once this works you can go to `http://localhost:5173/` to view the application

 ## Use Cases

 There is a different page for each of the following use cases: